itn-trust/itn-did-spec/README.md

 Here is how update operation works:

-- The ITN agent is responsible to verify that the initiator of the update request is the controller of the DID subject that will be updated.
-The authentication method defined in the DID Document will be used to authenticate the controller.
+- The ITN Agent is responsible to very sender’s update request, the update request sender must be specified as a DID Document Controller and is authenticated by verifying the update request signature.
+The update request must be signed by the recovery key which is used before to generate the DID identifier.
+Note: DID Document is updated in the CAS and ledgers.

 ---